kuma35/thinking-forth-jp/sphinx/epilog.rst

 tools are available and more useful.

 I try to simplify all the aspects of my life.
-There’s a quote I like from *Tao Te Ching* by the Chinese philosopher : “To attain knowledge, add things every day; to obtain wisdom, remove things every day.”
+There’s a quote I like from *Tao Te Ching* by the Chinese philosopher Lao Tzu: “To attain knowledge, add things every day; to obtain wisdom, remove things every day.”